garagehive/garagehive.github.io/docs/garagehive-user-management.md

    ![](media/garagehive-user-management-check-licences2.png)

-3. This action will open a new sidebar on the right side of the screen, where the total number of GH user licences currently available in your system can be viewed.
+3. This action will open a new sidebar on the right side of the screen, where the total number of GH Entitlements currently available or assigned in your system can be viewed.

    ![](media/garagehive-user-management-check-licences3.png)